PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-06-20 07:02:30
+Last updated: 2024-06-20 07:03:02
-Random Quote: Discouraging premarital sex is against my religion. - Barney Stinson
+Random Quote: Knowledge is a weapon, Jon.
+Arm yourself well before you ride forth to battle.  -  Maester Aemon